vmware-archive/kubeless/docs/proposals/decoupling-triggers-and-runtimes.md

  - These can be in a single language i.e golang
  - Runtimes can be added more easily
  - One function can be triggered by more than one trigger source
+ - One trigger can execute more than one function

 We need to define interface between trigger container and runtime.
 What type of protocol to use to pass the request and response.